SankeyMATIC Manual

 Numeric Precision in Labels

-Normally SankeyMATIC will remove any trailing 0s after the decimal point from the labels it produces.
+Normally SankeyMATIC will not display any trailing 0s after the decimal point in Node labels.

 However, for some units (like dollars and cents) this can produce strange-looking output.